-Woke up hungry and hungover.
+Woke up the next morning hungry and hungover.
 The Festival had planned a boat trip up the Bosphorus.
-I almost opted not to go when I remembered they were serving lunch.
 The boat was crowded and the river was unexpectedly rough leaving me gripping the railing for 2 hours and not too inclined to eat.
 Met a festival programmer for the Karlovy Vary Film Festival in the Czech Republic who invited Delirious to be Opening Night film.
 Talked for a while with Ari, an older gentleman of Turkish descent who now lived in LA.
 Felix, his nephew and chaperone, later informed me casually that Ari was a key member of the Hollywood Foreign Press Association.
 This is the group that nominates and awards films and actors for the Golden Globes.

 Went to a party that night in the home of a rich Turkish TV commercial director.
-The swimming pool, redwood terracing and stairways made me feel like I was in Malibu although I’ve never been there.
+The swimming pool, redwood patio made me feel like I was in Malibu although I’ve never been there.
 The host, Oskar, strengthened the comparison.
-He had a matinee idol face and long silver hair.
-His wife was a once sexy German blonde now more sulky than sultry.
+He had a matinee idol face, long silver hair and a blonde German wife.
 Oskar immediately offered me a job directing a script he’d written about a successful Turkish movie producer who suspects his stepson is having an affair with his blonde German wife.
 The script was called Paranoia.

 Gus Van Sandt walked in.
 I knew he was being honored by the Festival but I didn’t know he’d arrived yet.
 Gus told me he’d seen Delirious earlier in the evening.
 He said he liked it and that he’d called Michael Pitt immediately afterwards and told him how good he was in the film.
 Michael has kindly informed us he will not be doing any publicity for the film.
 I’ve known Gus only casually for the past 10 years but his generosity has always amazed me.
 He has a persona that inspires immediate trust and confidence.
 I was looking forward to talking to him more when Oskar came up and pulled Gus off to meet his wife.